Duncanma/Blog/content/Blog/2003-11-25-very-comprehensive-faq-on-the-net-compact-framework-available.md

-This isn&#8217;t new, but it is new to me&#8230; <a href="http://msdn.microsoft.com/mobility/prodtechinfo/devtools/netcf/faq/default.aspx" target="_blank" class="broken_link">http://msdn.microsoft.com/mobility/prodtechinfo/devtools/netcf/faq/default.aspx</a>
+This isn't new, but it is new to me... [http://msdn.microsoft.com/mobility/prodtechinfo/devtools/netcf/faq/default.aspx](http://msdn.microsoft.com/mobility/prodtechinfo/devtools/netcf/faq/default.aspx" target="_blank)